 Two coats applied.
 Again, one coat would have been fine too, with regards to opaqueness.

 I’ve got better (at least I think they are) photos of Amethyst. 🙂 Two coats.

 Articifial light.
 It’s really an elegant plum shade.

 Can’t believe that Christmas will be in less than one week. 😯 I have the feeling that time flies by …

 Sorry for posting so many A England nail colours these days, but it’s the only brand I am currently wearing, since I am so addicted to the Tudoresque collection. 😉 Today’s nail varnish is Katherine Parr, again scattered holographic finish.
 Base colour is blue but with hints of lilac and a pink shimmer.

 Two coats shown below.
 This, too, applies flawlessly and presents high opaqueness.

-I applied two coats.
+This is two coats.